 12. Line 133 - Suspended sediment in experimental systems comes in many forms - with varying amounts of organic content, carbonate content, nutrient content etc and differing particle size.
 These will not all have the same toxic effect on the processes examined in this study.

 While we agree with the Reviewer that suspended sediment can come in many forms, the studies used within our model did not specify the organic content, carbonate content or the nutrient content.
-While some the papers did suggest the particle size it was not consistently found across all papers used.
+While some the papers did suggest the particle size, it was not consistently stated across all papers used.
+We have added this concern to the list of issues raised in the caveats paragraph (Page, lines ***).

 13. Line 124 - By "acidification" you mean pH I think and you should say so.